nsquaredsolutions/agents/Docs/Commands/Building a Command with Settings.md

 This document assumes you have read and understood [Building a Simple Command](Building%20a%20Simple%20Command.md).

-Your custom command may need to present options to the customer of your command.
+Your custom command may need to present options to the customer.
 This is done by extending the Settings of nsquared agents with a dialog for the command you are building.

 The user interface will need to be defined as an [Avalonia UserControl](https://docs.avaloniaui.net/docs/reference/controls/usercontrol).